JpKuo24/JpKuo24.github.io/_pages/project.md

 Currently, I am particular interested in the following problems:
 * Making mobile vision more efficient with more video compression
-* Enhancing DNN deployment efficiency in diverse use sceaniro
+* Enhancing DNN deployment efficiency in diverse use scenarios

 Making Mobile Vision More Efficient with More Video Compression
 ----